henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 # Helsingin Sanomat News Archive Search

 This script allows to automate queries and fetch news headline data from Helsingin Sanomat news archive.
-Only the title and time of publishing are returned.
+Only the headline (title) and the time of publishing are returned.

 The script returns a csv file including three columns: "Article number", "Time of publishing", and "Headline".